tom-doerr/codex-readme/README.md

 <p align="center">
     <img src='https://github.com/tom-doerr/bins/raw/main/codex-readme/r5.gif'>
     <p align="center">
         The gif shows how the readme for this repository was generated.
-To generate your own readmes you need to have access to the [Codex API](https://openai.com/blog/openai-codex/).
+To generate your own readmes you need to have access to the Codex API (https://openai.com/blog/openai-codex/).
     </p>
 </p>

-# test

-The gif shows how the readme for this repository was generated.
-To generate your own readmes you need to have access to the [Codex API](https://openai.com/blog/openai-codex/).

 # codex-readme